Monday, June 1 – Thursday, July 23, 2015

 Every religious tradition is a deep ongoing human conversation about the things that matter most.
 Each of these conversations is irreplaceable.
 We believe they also have important things to say to each other.
 We invite you to participate in this conversation of conversations!
 The Summer Institute provides you an opportunity to explore new languages of doing and being while increasing your vocabulary in your own spiritual tongue.

-Throughout the 10 week residential Summer Institute, students will be active members of the Community of Living Traditions (CLT), the multifaith community of Muslims, Christians and Jews that helps run the Stony Point Conference Center and engages in social activism.
-During the Institute, students will be paired with CLT members to help orient them to Community life, including CLT meetings, daily operations and ways to contribute to the life of the Center.
+Throughout the 7 and ½ week residential Summer Institute, students will be active members of the Community of Living Traditions (CLT), the multifaith community of Muslims, Christians and Jews that helps run the Stony Point Conference Center and engages in social activism.
+During the Institute, students will be paired with CLT members to help orient them to Community life, daily operations and ways to contribute to the life of the Center.
 This Community life also includes serendipitous opportunities of lively discussion forums, encounters with visiting speakers, and recreational adventures such as swimming, boating, hiking and trips into New York City.

 Within the larger CLT context, Summer Institute students will create their own more intimate community as they live together in a large residence with several separate bedrooms for women and men.
 You and your peers will have ample time to share insights and perspectives as well as care of your common space.